 It is recommended that gestating sows are fed according to their individual needs.

-Group feeding the sows places a big demand on herd managers, so if group feeding is the only option, it is vital that they focus on:
+Group feeding the sows places a big demand on herd managers, so if group feeding is the only option, it is vital to focus on:

 - Making sure sows are grouped according to body condition